liamzdenek/ferment-ai/memory-bank/activeContext.md

    - Add support for tool parameters validation
    - Create a mechanism for tools to return results to agents

-3. **Add Support for More Component Types**:
+3. **Add Support for More Task Types**:
-   - Create MemoryComponent for agent memory
+   - Create specialized task types for common operations
-   - Implement ContextComponent for managing context windows
+   - Implement task composition for complex workflows
-   - Develop CapabilityComponent for defining what an entity can do
+   - Develop a library of reusable tasks

-4. **Implement System for Managing Entity Relationships**:
+4. **Implement System for Managing Task Relationships**:
    - Create a relationship registry in the Journal
-   - Add methods for querying related entities
+   - Add methods for querying related tasks
-   - Implement visualization tools for entity relationships
+   - Implement visualization tools for task relationships

 5. **Add Serialization Optimizations**:
-   - Implement actual compression for large journals
+   - Implement compression for large journal states
-   - Add support for partial serialization (only changed components)
+   - Add support for partial serialization (only changed state)
-   - Create a more efficient binary format for serialization
+   - Create a more efficient format for serialization

 6. **Improve Error Handling and Recovery**:
-   - Add more robust error handling in systems and processes
+   - Add more robust error handling in task functions
-   - Implement recovery mechanisms for failed processes
+   - Implement recovery mechanisms for failed tasks
    - Create a transaction-like system for atomic operations

 7. **Add Monitoring and Debugging Tools**:
-   - Implement a visualization tool for the journal state
+   - Implement a visualization tool for workflows
    - Add metrics collection for performance analysis
-   - Create a debugging interface for inspecting entities and components
+   - Create a debugging interface for inspecting tasks and their state

 8. **Extend Module System**:
    - Add support for module dependencies and loading order
    - Implement a plugin system for third-party modules
    - Create a registry for discovering available modules

-9. **Enhance Hook System**:
-    - Implement the hook registration system as outlined in hook-registration-architecture.md
-    - Add more specialized hooks for common patterns
-    - Implement memoization hooks for performance optimization
-    - Create debugging tools for hook usage
-    - Ensure hooks properly identify their origin using the hook index

-10. **Improve Event System**:
-    - Add support for event batching
-    - Implement event prioritization
-    - Create event replay capabilities for debugging

 ## Open Questions

-1. **Component Granularity**: How fine-grained should our components be?
-Should we have a single component for an agent, or should we break it down into smaller components like prompt, model, tools, etc.?
+1. **Task Granularity**: How fine-grained should our tasks be?
+Should we have a single task for an agent, or should we break it down into smaller tasks?

-2. **System Triggering**: What's the best way to trigger systems?
-Should they register for specific event types, or should we have a more generic event system with filtering?
+2. **Task Relationships**: What's the best way to represent complex task relationships?
+Should we have more advanced constructs like conditional execution or loops?

-3. **Process Dependencies**: How should we handle dependencies between processes?
-Should we have explicit dependencies, or should we rely on the event system?
+3. **State Management**: How should we handle state that needs to be shared between tasks?
+Should we have a global state, or should we pass state explicitly between tasks?

 4. **Serialization Format**: What's the most efficient format for serializing the journal state?
-Should we use JSON, a binary format like Protocol Buffers or MessagePack, or something else?
+Should we use JSON, a binary format, or something else?

-5. **Performance Optimization**: How can we optimize the performance of the system, especially for large journals with many entities and components?
+5. **Performance Optimization**: How can we optimize the performance of the system, especially for large workflows with many tasks?

-6. **Hook System Limitations**: What are the limitations of the hook-based approach for system state management?
-How can we address these limitations?
-How can we ensure hooks properly identify their origin?

-7. **Hook Registration**: What's the best way to register hooks with the system controller?
-Should we use a simple index-based approach or something more sophisticated?
+6. **Error Handling**: How should we handle errors in task execution?
+Should we have retry mechanisms, fallback tasks, or other error recovery strategies?

-8. **Event Contract Evolution**: How should we handle changes to the event contract over time?
-Should we version events, or should we have a more flexible schema?
+7. **Workflow Versioning**: How should we handle changes to workflow definitions over time?
+Should we version workflows, or should we have a more flexible approach?

 ## Commands